linode/docs/docs/guides/web-servers/apache/how-to-use-ipv6-on-apache/index.md

 ## What is IPv6?

 IPv6 is the most recent version of the *Internet Protocol* (IP).
 It is defined in [RFC 8200](https://www.rfc-editor.org/rfc/rfc8200).
-Like the original protocol IPv4, Ipv6 provides a consistent addressing system for systems connected to the internet.
-This standard allows for a shared understanding of how to route any data packets from source to destination.
+Like the original IPv4 protocol, IPv6 provides consistent addressing for systems connected to the internet.
+This standard allows for a shared understanding of how to route data packets from source to destination.

-IPv6 was implemented as a solution to IPv4 address exhaustion.
-Address exhaustion meant the internet was quickly depleting its pool of available addresses.
+IPv6 was implemented as a solution to IPv4 address exhaustion, meaning the internet was quickly depleting its pool of available IPv4 addresses.
 IPv6 is intended as a full replacement for IPv4, but the two systems continue to be used together.
 Many systems are provisioned with both IPv4 and IPv6 addresses.
 End users are not typically aware of what protocol they are using to access a given resource.

 ## Why to Use IPv6

 Many system administrators prefer to use IPv6 due to its improved performance and additional features.
 Here are some of the advantages of IPv6, compared to IPv4.

-- IPv6 permits a much larger address space of about `3.4 × 10^38` addresses.
-This allows addresses to be liberally assigned as required and lets organizations receive large address blocks.
+-   Much larger address space of about 340 duodecillion, or `3.4 × 10^38`, addresses.
+This allows addresses to be liberally assigned and lets organizations receive large address blocks.
-- IPv6 offers better speed and performance.
+-   Better speed and performance.
 Web page load times are 5% to 15% faster with IPv6.
-- The IPv6 header is smaller than the one used in IPv4, so IPv6 uses bandwidth more efficiently.
+-   The header is smaller than the one used in IPv4, so IPv6 uses bandwidth more efficiently.
-- It enables better route aggregation, which limits the size of routing tables.
+-   Better route aggregation, which limits the size of routing tables.
-- IPv6 features improved multicast capabilities.
+-   Improved multicast capabilities.
-- It features security enhancements including the mandatory use of *Internet Protocol Security* (IPSec) and optional data consistency verification.
+-   Security enhancements, including the mandatory use of *Internet Protocol Security* (IPSec) and optional data consistency verification.

-- Although IPv4 and IPv6 are not directly compatible, several transitional and upgrade strategies are available.
+Although IPv4 and IPv6 are not directly compatible, several transitional and upgrade strategies are available.

 ## Before You Begin